sgarciav/sergiogarciavergara.com/_posts/2024-12-01-blender-for-beginners.markdown

 ## Modes of Operation <a id="headerlink" name="blender-modes" href="#blender-modes" title="Permalink to this headline"></a>

-It's important to understand the different between the three main modes of
+It's important to understand the difference between the three main modes of
 operation: `Object Mode`, `Edit Mode`, and `Pose Mode`.
 You'll be accomplishing different tasks in each mode.
 Trying to implement a task in the wrong mode can easily mess up your scene so be patient and practice.
 Refer to the provided